ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-3.md

 [vscode]: https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white
 [vscode-url]: https://code.visualstudio.com/

+## Background
+Antimatter is similar to normal matter but has the opposite charge and is much more rare.
+When a particle and its antiparticle meet, they annihilate, so the fact that the universe seems to be dominated by matter is not well understood since equal amounts of matter and antimatter are thought to have been produced during the Big Bang.
+Some of the most compelling theories to explain this suggest that matter and antimatter must react differently to a force like gravity.

+ALPHA is a leading experiment in the study of antimatter, with a track record of publishing [major breakthroughs](https://alpha.web.cern.ch/publications) in Nature.
+The most recent of which was [Observation of the effect of gravity on the motion of antimatter](https://www.nature.com/articles/s41586-023-06527-1) in September 2023 which detailed the first-ever measurements of the effect of gravity on antimatter, providing that it does fall down, and not up, but leaving large uncertatinties ranges that nessisitate antimatter be measured further before it can be said if gravity effects a particle and its antiparticle differently.

 ## Goal

-The goal of this project is to create a Machine Learning (ML) based model to predict the anihilation positions of antihydrogen for the ALPHA-g antimatter experiment at CERN.
+ML-based event reconstruction may be one way to lower these uncertainty bounds and so the goal of this project is to create a ML model that predicts the anihilation positions of antihydrogen for the ALPHA-g antimatter experiment at CERN.

 Currently, the model is trained on simulations but the plan is to adapt it to real data in the future.